nkfoss/propel/Report.md

 # Future Work & Tweaks

 1. Using a character stack
     * Our custom function for removing vowels actually targets substrings of the input, namely "a", "e", "i" ... etc. Notice that they are not represented as characters.
 To perform disemvowel proper, we would need to write our function to not only target characters, but also implement a character stack.

 2. For/while loop and using components of remove_substring
     * Our solution was found very quickly.
 This can be attributed to our string_removesubstring function doing much of the work.
 To evolve solutions that are more interesting, we would need to break this function down into it's components, and implement some sort of loop (exec_while could be suitable).

-    * If we used a loop, we would need something to tell us when we are done looking through the string.
-A counter is something conventional.
-For example, if we used string_length and initiated a while where our count was less than string_length, we could pop a character off the stack, use exec_if (which we require boolean stack) to see if it's the vowel to be removed(if so, remove), and then use int_+ to increment the count.
+    * If we used a loop, we would need something to tell us when we are done iterating over the string.
+A counter is conventional.
+For example, if we used string_length and initiated a while-loop where as long as the count was less than string_length, we could pop a character off the stack, use exec_if (which we require boolean stack) to see if it's the vowel to be removed (if so, remove), and then use int_+ to increment the count.
 This would *presumably* be done with each vowel.

     * It's not guaranteed that the program would evolve exactly like this, but these instructions could useful if something *similar* is to be evolved.
+The main point is that evolution needs a more diverse set of instructions to involve something beyond our easy solution.